 What is Net Present Value?

-An organization has to take many decisions regarding the expansion of business and investment.
-In such cases, the organization will take the help of NPV method and base its decision on the same.
+As an organization expands, it needs to take important decisions which involve immense capital investment.
+An organization must take the decisions regarding the expansion of business and investment very wisely.
+In such cases, the organization will take assistance of Capital Budgeting tools, one of the most popular NPV method and take a call on the most profitable investment.

-Net present value is used in Capital budgeting to analyze the profitability of a project or investment.
+Net present value is a tool of Capital budgeting to analyze the profitability of a project or investment.
 It is calculated by taking the difference between the present value of cash inflows and present value of cash outflows over a period of time.

 As the name suggests, net present value is nothing but net off of the present value of cash inflows and outflows by discounting the flows at a specified rate.